-The first mass gap is typically defined as the range: $\sim 2-5\msun$.
-We adopt slightly narrower range as a definition of the first mass gap: $2.1-5\msun$ in our calculations.
-This is to reflect the recently discovered (in radio) NSs with mass of about $2.1\msun$ (see \cite{cromartie2019very}, \cite{zhang2019implications}).
+The FMG is typically defined as the range: $\sim 2-5\msun$.
+To reflect the recently discovered (in radio) NSs with masses of about $2.1\msun$ (see \cite{cromartie2019very}, \cite{zhang2019implications}), we adopt a slightly narrower range as a definition of the FMG: $2.1-5\msun$ in our calculations.

-For massive stars we take into account pair-instability pulsation supernova (PPSN) mass loss.
-We adopt the weak PPSN mass loss that allows for the formation of BHs up to $\sim 55\msun$ \citep{belczynski2019evolutionary}.
-We also allow for the most massive stars to be totally disrupted (no BH remnant) by pair-instability supernovas (PSN).
-During NS and BH formation we assume $10\%$ and $1\%$ neutrino mass loss, respectively.
+For massive stars, we take into account pair-instability pulsation supernova mass loss.
+We adopt the weak mass loss that allows for the formation of BHs up to $\sim 55\msun$ \citep{belczynski2019evolutionary}.
+We also allow for the most massive stars to be totally disrupted (no BH remnant) by pair-instability supernovae.
+During NS and BH formation, we assume $10\%$ and $1\%$ neutrino mass loss, respectively.

 Compact objects during formation may receive natal kicks \citep{Hobbs2005}.
 We use a one dimensional Maxwellian natal kick magnitude distribution with $\sigma=265\kms$.
-This generates three dimensional average speed of $\sim 420\kms$.
-The orientation of natal kick is random.
+This generates a three dimensional average speed of $\sim 420\kms$.
+The orientation of the natal kick is random.
 For some models, we allow kicks to be decreased in magnitude through fallback of matter during compact object formation.
-The natal kick decreases with decreasing the ejecta mass (increasing the fallback mass):
+The natal kick decreases with decreasing ejecta mass (increasing fallback mass):

-where $V$ is kick magnitude drawn from Maxwellian distribution with $\sigma=265\kms$, and $f_{fb}$ is a fraction of matter which falls back onto a compact object after SN explosion and it is obtained from \cite{fryer2012compact} formulas.
-Note that this fallback of matter during core-collapse is always used in the calculation of compact object mass, but is used only for some models in calculation of natal kicks.
-In other words, when fallback is applied, we assume asymmetric mass ejection natal kicks and, while fallback is not applied, asymmetric neutrino emission driven natal kicks are applied.
-For more detailed discussion of natal kicks see Section~6 of \cite{belczynski2016compact}.
+where $V$ is the kick magnitude drawn from the Maxwellian distribution with $\sigma=265\kms$, and $f_{fb}$ is a fraction of matter that falls back onto a compact object after the supernova explosion.
+The fallback fraction $f_b$ is obtained from formulae by \cite{fryer2012compact}.
+It should be noted that this fallback of matter during core collapse is always used in the calculation of compact object mass, but is used only for some models in the calculation of natal kicks.
+In other words, when fallback is applied, we assume asymmetric mass ejection natal kicks, and when fallback is not applied, we assume asymmetric neutrino emission driven natal kicks.
+For a more detailed discussion about natal kicks, see Section~6 of \cite{belczynski2016compact}.